Warren College Writing Program

 Our second course, WCWP 10B, builds on these learning outcomes by teaching students to engage with and contribute to academic conversations.
-As with 10A, students will complete three writing projects, one of which is a creative multimodal project.
+Students will complete two writing projects, including a final capstone proposal project with creative multimodal elements.

 Our appointments are for year-long (and usually renewable) teaching positions.

 TAs in our program teach six sections per year (not more than 15 students per section).